Enrolling your child

 Families can register their interest to attend the school at any stage, however the school’s acceptance of a registration of interest does not equate to an agreement for enrolment nor will your application be ranked in order of date of lodgement.

-Please register your interest at:
+Please see further information and register your interest at:

 Information required at admission